atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 - **Type:** Integer
 - **Required:** Yes
 - **Description:** Type of flight change allowed.
-- **Constraints:**
+  Valid values:

-  0: Wholly unused ticket
+  - 0: Wholly unused ticket

-  1: Partially used ticket (For example.
+  - 1: Partially used ticket (For example.
 When the passenger has used an outbound flight and wants to change an inbound flight)
 - **Default:** 0
 - **Example:** 0